JohnEstropia/JEToolkit/README.md

 - Push to cocoapods trunk
 - Swift alternative functions for macros
-- Performance improvements for the HUD logger view.

 Feel free to report any issues or send suggestions!